AaltoSciComp/scicomp-docs/training/scip/triton-summer-kickstart.rst

 Jun 2020 / Triton Summer Kickstart
 ==================================

-Part of `Scientific Computing in Practice <https://scicomp.aalto.fi/training/scip/index.html>`__ lecture series at Aalto University.
+Part of the :doc:`Scientific Computing in Practice </training/scip/index>` lecture series at Aalto University.

 **Audience:** All FGCI consortium members looking for the HPC crash course.

 **About the course:**

-Three days kickstart for the researchers to get started with the available computational resources at Aalto (=FGCI resources in general) and CSC.
+Three day kickstart for researchers to get started with the available computational resources at Aalto and CSC (and FGCI resources in general).
 The course is modular, we cover one by one several aspects.
 First day dedicated to the computational resources in general: one will get whole picture what computational resources are available in particular what is HTCondor, what CSC has to offer and how to access a Triton cluster at Aalto.
 The days two and three are focused on Triton usage practicalities, given in the hands-on style tutorial, there will be lot of practical things on how to get started on Triton.
-We will go through all the basics and advances like running in parallel, running on GPU, troubleshooting.
+We will go through all the basics and advanced topics like running in parallel, running on GPU, and troubleshooting.
 During the course there will be particular use cases like examples in Matlab, Python, machine learning.

-Overall we give you hints, ready solutions and copy/paste examples on how to find, run and monitor your applications and manage your data.
+Overall we give you hints, ready solutions and copy/paste examples on how to find, run and monitor your applications, and manage your data.
 In addition to how to optimize your workflow in terms of filesystem traffic, memory usage etc.

 The course is obligatory for all new Triton users and recommended to all interested in the field.

-**Time, date:** Mon 8.6, Tue 9.6, Wed 10.6, 12:00-16:00
+**Time, date:** Mon 8.6, Tue 9.6, Wed 10.6, 12:00-16:00 EEST

 **Place:** Online: Zoom link is TBA